vegaprotocol/networks/README.md

 ## Restore from Checkpoint

-The Vega blockchain periodically stores checkpoints of important state parameters, such as balances and unrealised profit and loss.
+The Vega blockchain periodically stores checkpoints of important state parameters, such as balances.
 This allows the chain to be restarted from a previously valid state in the event of a critical issue being discovered, or in the event of consensus failure.

 The checkpoint files are written to `/etc/vega/checkpoints` and each checkpoint is identified by a hash, which is present in the name of the checkpoint file.
 The checkpoint file name adheres to the following pattern: `<date>-<block>-<checkpoint-hash>.cp`.